 Pandemic Impacts on Self-Employed Latinas in Texas

-This data brief series was made possible, in part, with the generous support of the Wells Fargo Foundation and the James Irvine Foundation.
+This data brief series was made possible, in part, with the generous support of the Wells Fargo Foundation.
 Core support for the UCLA Latino Policy and Politics Institute is provided by the California State Legislature and the California Latino Legislative Caucus’ Unseen Latinas Initiative.
 The research team is also grateful for the data insights of Misael Galdamez, Allie Padgett, and Chhandara Pech; background research support from Paula Nazario; and review from Professor Kenya Covington.

 This data brief on Texas is the second in a series to investigate the impacts of the coronavirus pandemic on Latina entrepreneurship in key states.
 These data briefs are part of a larger research agenda focused on better understanding not only the impact of the pandemic on diverse forms of Latino entrepreneurship but also thinking forward about the resources communities of color will need as they grapple with the transition to a low-carbon economy.

 While there are many ways to define entrepreneurship, we focused on self-employed Latinas because self-employment is an entry point to other forms of entrepreneurship.
 Self-employment is also a strategy of economic survival among disadvantaged Latinas and an alternative to under- or un-employment

 As we emerge from a pandemic that has devastated our community, we need forward-thinking economic recovery plans and policies to ensure Latinas are not left behind in future crises.
 We must also pivot from a deficit-framing of Latina self-employment and elevate self-employment as an asset to Latino entrepreneurship.